BottyGPT / DocsGPT deployment story

 3.2 Backend hosting

 The “backend” here is the DocsGPT API and related services that the widget calls.
-You host these yourself.
+We host these ourselves.

 What DocsGPT runs (typical Docker Compose stack):